intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 that supports the automatic promotion and demotion of page sizes and without the shortcomings of hugetlbfs.

-Currently THP only works for anonymous memory mappings and tmpfs/shmem.
+Currently, THP only works for anonymous memory mappings, tmpfs/shmem and filesystems that support large folios.
-But in the future it can expand to other filesystems.

 .. note::
    in the examples below we presume that the basic page size is 4K and